Corky McCoy: Work for Miles Davis

 According to Davis, McCoy was reluctant at first, but Davis was enthusiastic about the art that McCoy produced:

 Corky McCoy's my best friend.
 I just called him up and told him what to do.
 In fact, he was afraid to do it, and I... you know, look at those covers, man.
 He just lives it.
 Black life!
 It's different from white life, Chinese life, whatever.
 My life's different from yours.

 McCoy's cover art for On the Corner depicts a group of cartoon characters, a scene of "ghettodelic" street life among the younger generation of African Americans.
 The post-1960s, funk-style fashions are similar to the spirit of the blaxploitation film images of the same era.

 In Concert: Live at Philharmonic Hall included illustrations inside the album by McCoy satirizing mainstream rock and roll music, with a cartoon music label "Slickophonics" and a long-haired white band with the name "Foot Fooler" on the front of the drum kit.
 In a 1974 review of the album, music magazine Coda characterized McCoy's illustrations for this album, and On the Corner, as "tastelessness".

 Davis tried commissioning two different European cartoonists to create cover art for his album Rubberband during the 1980s.
-He was dissatisfied with the results, and the album was ultimately never released.
+He was dissatisfied with the results, and the album was ultimately shelved.
+It would not be officially released until 2019.

 In 2007, Columbia released the 6-CD box set The Complete On the Corner Sessions that included new illustrations by Corky McCoy.